Flintzon/Flintzon/README.md

 # 💫 About Me:
-SAn individual specializing in cybersecurity and technological disciplines.
+An individual specializing in cybersecurity and technological disciplines.

 ## 🌐 Socials: